-Sync swim data to PC, Mac or Android.
+Sync swim data to PC, Mac, iPhone or Android.

-The PoolMatePlus contains a novel use of NFC technology to sync swim data to Android phone or tablet by briefly holding the watch to the device, no pairing needed.
+The PoolMatePlus contains a novel use of NFC technology to sync swim data to iPhone or Android devices by briefly holding the watch to the device, no pairing needed.

 Whether you swim in pools or open water, the PoolMatePlus will track and download your swims.

-Don’t have an Android phone, no worries, the PoolMatePlus comes with a download pod to plug into your PC or Mac to download your swim data to your computer.
+Don’t have a suitable phone, no worries, the PoolMatePlus comes with a download pod to plug into your PC or Mac to download your swim data to your computer.